-- The machine can be pushed or pulled around using the swivel casters. - The floor is required to be smooth, level, and dry. - · With the platform lowered and operator removed, the lift can be repositioned horizontally while the masts are stacked to full height.
-Be sure the outriggers are installed and the stabilizers are lifted only slightly off the ground.
-(See Figure 3.3) - There can be no significant weight on the machine while it is being rolled around. - Be sure there are no overhead or ground obstructions or hazards.
+- The machine can be pushed or pulled around using the swivel casters. - The floor is required to be smooth, level, and dry. - All outriggers must be installed corresponding to the number of masts, and elevated temporarily during maneuvering only. - There can be no significant weight on the machine while it is being rolled around. - Be sure there are no overhead or ground obstructions or hazards.